viveksoni-10/project/REDMI.md

 # project

-this project working on the vs code
+this project workingon the vs code